 Subject to applicable laws, we will monitor and record calls, emails, text messages, social media messages and other communications.
 We will do this for the purposes of complying with applicable laws and regulations and our own internal policies and procedures, to prevent or detect crime, to protect the security of our communications systems and procedures and for quality control and staff training purposes.

-If you have any concerns regarding our use of your information, please notify our as soon as possible using the contact information set-out in the ‘Introduction’ section of this privacy notice.
+If you have any concerns regarding our use of your information, please notify our as soon as possible using the contact information set-out in the ‘Who we are’ section of this Privacy Notice.

 If we cannot resolve a complaint to your satisfaction, you can contact the Information Commissioner’s Office at www.ico.org.uk or by telephoning 0303 123 113 if the complaint relates to the way your personal information has been handled.